cotes2020/jekyll-theme-chirpy/_posts/00Basic/Auth/2020-09-23-Authentication.md

 ### Signatures

 > cookies or tokens,
-> if the transport layer for whatever reason gets exposed, credentials are easy to acces, the attacker can act like the real user.
+> if the transport layer for whatever reason gets exposed, credentials are easy to access, the attacker can act like the real user.

 **sign each request**.
 - A possible way to solve